boardzilla/boardzilla-docs/docs/game/players.md

 [`eachPlayer`](flow#eachplayer) which automatically sets the current player.

-It is possible for **multiple** players to be considered current, in which case these player can act simultaneously.
+It is possible for **multiple** players to be considered current, in which case these players can act simultaneously.
 You can set multiple players by calling [`game.players.setCurrent()`](../api/classes/PlayerCollection#setcurrent) with an array.
 In these cases, you must use [`game.players.allCurrent()`](../api/classes/PlayerCollection#allcurrent) to